juicedata/juicefs/docs/how_to_setup_object_storage.md

 For authentication, the access key and secret key are needed.
 You could specify them through `--access-key` and `--secret-key` options.
 Or you can set `ACCESS_KEY` and `SECRET_KEY` environment variables.

-Public cloud provider usually allow user create IAM (Identity and Access Management) role (e.g. [AWS IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html)) or similar thing (e.g. [Alibaba Cloud RAM role](https://help.aliyun.com/document_detail/93689.html)), then grant the role to VM instance.
+Public cloud provider usually allow user create IAM (Identity and Access Management) role (e.g. [AWS IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html)) or similar thing (e.g. [Alibaba Cloud RAM role](https://help.aliyun.com/document_detail/93689.html)), then assign the role to VM instance.
 If your VM instance already have permission to access object storage, then you could omit `--access-key` and `--secret-key` options.

 ## S3